New model paves the way to more energy efficient investments

 Energy efficiency investments can be structured in such a way that the cost of the works is at least partially covered by savings on energy bills.
 In practice, grants are often necessary for funding parts of energy efficiency projects, particularly those which have low or negative internal rates of return, or if needed for social reasons or deep renovation purposes.
 This is why, in the energy efficiency sector, the combination of financial instruments and grants can be key to mobilise investments where most needed.

-We also produced the Calling the Tune podcast series where the novelties and flexibilities of the new CPR are explained.
+Calling the Tune podcast series explain the novelties and flexibilities of the new CPR.